internetarchive/dweb-mirror/README.md

 ```
 The startup is a little slow but you'll see some debugging when its live

+On IIAB the server is started and restarted automatically.
+It can be turned on or off at a terminal window with `service internetarchive start` or  `service internetarchive stop`

 ### Browsing

 If you are working directly on the machine (e.g. its your Mac) then